et118/LecternVideoPlayer/README.md

 # LecternVideoPlayer
-FabricMC mod that can play videos using a lectern
+FabricMC mod that can play videos using a lectern.
+[VIDEO](https://www.youtube.com/watch?v=JkzX5rl9VPw)

 Put the .et118 file in the `config/Videos` folder inside the minecraft directory and use `.play [FileName]` to play the file